score-json/json/docs/s-core/trustable/well-formed-json/WFJ-01.md

 normative: true
 ---

-The service checks for the four primitive types (strings, numbers, booleans, null).
+The service checks the well-formedness of the literal names.